 “The fatal crash occurred during the Hurricane Matthew [approaching storm] warning, when very few people were out on the roadway,” prosecutor Scott Strauss said at a court hearing Wednesday.

 Another DUI case was reported in Tamarac last month.
-Sandra Duval was arrested for her alleged involvement in a DUI car crash that killed Gerard Allard.
+A woman was arrested for her alleged involvement in a DUI car crash that killed a man.

 According to the police report, the crash occurred on March 24 along NW 39th Avenue in Coconut Creek.
-Someone driving a Jeep drove onto the sidewalk and struck Allard, who was riding a bicycle, before crashing into a tree.
-Allard sustained severe injuries and died a few days later.
+Someone driving a Jeep drove onto the sidewalk and struck Gerard Allard, who was riding a bicycle, before crashing into a tree.
+The man sustained severe injuries and died a few days later.

-The person driving the Jeep was later identified as Duval.
+The person driving the Jeep was later identified as The 34-year-old woman.
 She sustained minor injuries from the crash and was taken to a hospital for treatment, where she fell asleep multiple times while in the trauma room and confessed to hitting a cyclist and crashing into some parked vehicles, sources say.

-Duval also told investigators she had used heroin hours before she struck Allard, the report said.
+The accused also told investigators she had used heroin hours before she struck the man, the report said.
 The results of a blood test showed she was under the influence of cocaine and fentanyl.

 Florida DUI Attorney